go-delve/delve/Documentation/cli/README.md

 Aliases: quit q

 ## frame
-Executes command on a different frame.
+Set the current frame, or execute command on a different frame.

-	frame <frame index> <command>.
+  frame <m>
+  frame <m> <command>

+The first form sets frame used by subsequent commands such as "print" or "set".
+The second form runs the command on the given frame.

 ## funcs